mrpotatoes/functional-programming-in-js-reference/docs/foundational/adts/sums-products.md

 Batter = (Homeruns 13)
 Batter = (Age 33)
 ```

+?> For more information on `pattern matching` have a looksie at `daggy` or my custom implimentation of it to learn better how it works.

 <!-- A `union type` is a data structure that uses `type refinement`<sup>b</sup> to get defined types and depending on the language will fail to compile if you create an instance where an unexpected type is used.